RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Also Grant Searle's [CP/M on breadboard](http://searle.x10host.com/cpm/index.html) is supported if a 32kB ROM is used, and Steve Cousins' [SC108 (Z80, 128k RAM, 32k ROM)](https://smallcomputercentral.com/projects/z80-processor-module-for-rc2014/) could be exchanged for items 2., 3., 4., and 5., because Richard Deane cared enough to ask.
 Thanks Richard.

-As noted Compact Flash cards are also supported in their native 16-bit PATA mode, as demonstrated below.
+As noted both SD Cards and Compact Flash cards are also supported in their native 16-bit PATA mode, as shown below.

 <div>
 <table style="border: 2px solid #cccccc;">